loopccoew/Buffer-6.0/Team 118-WishWallet/README.md

 # 📱 WishWallet – A Goal-Based Digital Piggy Bank

+**WishWallet** is a smart savings Android application designed to help users set financial goals and automatically allocate their saved money toward those goals using classic DSA concepts like Priority Queue, HashMap, and a Greedy Algorithm.

+---

 ## 🧩 Problem Statement

 Saving money is a habit most people struggle with—especially students and young earners who often lack structured saving tools.
 Traditional budgeting apps can be too complex or overwhelming for users with simple goals like buying a gadget, funding a trip, or building emergency funds.